 Despite being virtually self-evident, chronic neck exhaustion and the relaxation/rest remedy appear entirely unknown to the established pain relief modalities.
 This is likely due to the fact that deep relaxation is difficult to achieve for a chronically exhausted neck.
 If the practitioner does not relax the subject’s neck adequately, exhaustion cannot be properly witnessed.
-Discharge occurs only after the neck is thoroughly rested and re-energized, all of which are typical in a single Arneson Method session.
+If needed, discharge occurs only after the neck is thoroughly rested and re-energized, all of which are typical in a single Arneson Method session.

 Case 2: This 72 year-old woman presented with chronic neck pain and arm/hand numbness and pain.
 The apparent cause of her condition was prolonged emotional stress combined with overuse of her dominant hand, for painting.
 Although she had no neck injury history, her condition involved chronic neck exhaustion, which can also result from purely emotional stress.
-I suspected the typical relationship between her neck tension and the arm dysfunction.
+I suspected the typical relationship between her neck and arm conditions.
 She had attempted chiropractic and massage, with little relief.
 She wore a brace for her hand and wrist.

 While she relaxed and rested her neck on the table, she became agitated due to a small wave of fear that surfaced for discharge.
 I instructed her to open her eyes wide, which allowed her body to discharge the fear.
 She then relaxed again and experienced a strong sense of well-being.
 The session also relieved her neck pain in large part.
 I recommended that she rest her neck a few times each day, and gave her a putty ball for hand exercise.